 “It might take a little bit of time, but the next time you’ll remember,” she said.

-In the end, the healthiest diets probably will involve more common sense than label reading because the closer a food is to its natural state, they more straightforward the nutrition information will be.
+In the end, the healthiest diets will probably involve more common sense than label reading.
+The closer a food is to its natural state, the more straightforward the nutrition information will be.

-“I want people to understand … that you have to step back and think, is this an inherently healthy product to begin with,” Massey said.
+“You have to step back and think, ‘Is this an inherently healthy product to begin with?'”
+Massey said.

-– Tamera Manzanares writes for the Aging Well program and can be reached at firstname.lastname@example.org.
-Aging Well, a division of Northwest Colorado Visiting Nurse Association, is a community-based program of healthy aging for adults 50 and better.
-For more information or to view past articles, log onto http://www.agingwelltoday.com or call 871-7676.
+Tamera Manzanares writes for the Aging Well program and can be reached at firstname.lastname@example.org.
+Aging Well, a division of Northwest Colorado Visiting Nurse Association, is a community-based program of healthy aging for adults 50 and older.
+For more information, visit http://www.agingwelltoday.com or call 871-7606.